jake-chipps/friendometer/README.md

 ```
 [Resource Title](..resources/FILENAME)
 ```
+Do not touch the yml code on lines 1-4
-Begin all lessons with Subject as header 2 (header 1 is inherited from the page title).
+On line 5, Begin all lessons with Subject as header 2 (header 1 is inherited from the page title).

 For each lesson,
 - Copy and format content from MS Word